search icon

 What Is a Budget?

-The meaning of “budget” can be slightly different depending on whether you’re creating a budget for your business or for your personal life.
-In your personal life, creating a budget might involve simply making a list of your expenditures and matching them up with your expected income.
+The meaning of “budget” can be slightly different depending on whether someone’s creating a budget for their business or for their personal life.
+In the personal sector, creating a budget might involve someone simply making a list of their expenditures and matching them up with their expected income.

-When creating a budget for your company, the process usually begins by establishing assumptions for the set budget period.
-“Assumptions” are reasonable guesses about sales trends, cost trends, and the overall economic outlook of the market and your business.
-You’ll also want to monitor specific factors that may impact your company, like supply chain issues, customer relationships, or renewal dates of large contracts.
+When creating a budget for a company, the process usually begins by establishing assumptions for the set budget period.
+“Assumptions” are reasonable guesses about sales trends, cost trends, and the overall economic outlook of the market and a business.
+A business owner will also want to monitor specific factors that may impact their company, like supply chain issues, customer relationships, or renewal dates of large contracts.

 Budget Advantages

-• Understanding exactly how much money you have
+• Understanding exactly how much money a person or business has

 • Creating a comfortable amount of savings and investments